-This Special Issue on Supercomputing in Weather, Climate and Environmental Prediction (#4, 2021) of the scientific journal ''Supercomputing Frontiers and Innovations'' (indexed at ACM Digital Library and Scopus) is an open call for contributions seeking original, unpublished papers that present scientific contributions in the field of high-performance computing.
+This Special Issue on Supercomputing in Computational Biology and Molecular Modeling of Living Systems (#2, 2022) of the scientific journal ''Supercomputing Frontiers and Innovations'' (indexed at ACM Digital Library and Scopus) is an open call for contributions seeking original, unpublished papers that present scientific contributions in the field of high-performance computing.

 Topics of interest include, but are not limited to:

-- Development of tools and novel hybrid architectures for HPC applications in WCE studies
+- Development of tools and novel hybrid architectures for HPC applications in the simulation of living systems;

-- Big data management and visualization in WCE applications
+- Big data management and visualization in living systems modeling;

-- Advances in application of machine learning and artificial intelligence to WCE prediction
+- Application of machine learning and artificial intelligence to bioinformatics and modeling of living systems;

 - Approaches for the optimization of the training of AI models in bioinformatics and modeling of living systems using HPC systems;

-- New parameterizations of physical/chemical/biological processes in WCE models and related computational aspects
+- New parameterizations of living systems as well as their components and related computational aspects;

-- Validation and calibration of HPC geophysical models
+- Validation and calibration of models of living systems.

 Contributions should be written in good English and must meet Supercomputing Frontiers and Innovations standards.
-Please prepare your article according to the Author Guidelines before submitting a manuscript.
-Use JSFI's system to submit your manuscripts online (registration in the system).
-Plеase, do not forget to leave a comment for the Editorial Board, stating that the paper is submitted for the special Q4 2021 journal issue.
+Please prepare your article according to the Author Guidelines before submitting a manuscript, and use JSFI's system to submit your manuscripts online (registration in the system).
+Plеase, do not forget to leave a comment for the Editorial Board, stating that the paper is submitted for the special 2/2022 journal issue.

-- Dr. Victor Stepanenko, Deputy Director for Research, Research Computing Center, Moscow State University, Moscow, Russia
+- Dr. Vytas Švedas, Faculty of Bioengineering and Bioinformatics, Research Computing Center, Lomonosov Moscow State University, Moscow, Russia

 All questions about submissions should be emailed to Prof. Vytas Švedas firstname.lastname@example.org.